0xSpaceShard/starknet-devnet/website/docs/api.md

 # API

+## JSON-RPC API

+Both Starknet's and Devnet's JSON-RPC API are reachable at `/rpc` and `/`.
+E.g. if spawning Devnet with default settings, these URLs are functionally equivalent: `http://127.0.0.1:5050/rpc` and `http://127.0.0.1:5050/`.
+The difference between these two groups of methods is their prefix: `starknet_` (e.g. `starknet_getNonce`) and `devnet_` (e.g. `devnet_mint`).

-## Starknet API
+### Starknet API

-Unlike Pythonic Devnet, which also supported Starknet's gateway and feeder gateway API, Devnet in Rust supports Starknet's JSON-RPC API.
+Unlike Pythonic Devnet, which also supported Starknet's gateway and feeder gateway API, Devnet in Rust supports [Starknet's JSON-RPC API](https://github.com/starkware-libs/starknet-specs/tree/master/api).
 Since JSON-RPC v0.6.0, to find out which JSON-RPC version is supported by which Devnet version, check out the [releases page](https://github.com/0xspaceshard/starknet-devnet-rs/releases).

-The JSON-RPC API is reachable via `/rpc` and `/` (e.g. if spawning Devnet with default settings, these URLs are functionally equivalent: `http://127.0.0.1:5050/rpc` and `http://127.0.0.1:5050/`)

-## Devnet API
+### Devnet API

-Devnet has many other functional features which are available via their own endpoints and JSON-RPC, which are all mentioned throughout the documentation.
+Devnet has many additional features which are available via their own endpoints and JSON-RPC, which are all mentioned throughout the documentation.

+## Interacting with Devnet in JavaScript and TypeScript

+To interact with Devnet usings the [Devnet API](#devnet-api), you can use [`starknet-devnet-js`](https://github.com/0xSpaceShard/starknet-devnet-rs/).
+This can be especially useful in achieving [L1-L2 communication](./postman.md#l1-l2-interaction-via-postman).

+To interact with Devnet usings the [Starknet API](#starknet-api), use [starknet.js](https://www.starknetjs.com/).

 ## Config API